 LOG_LEVEL = "INFO"

-Common levels include CRITICAL, ERROR, WARNING, INFO, and DEBUG.
+Supported levels are CRITICAL, ERROR, WARNING, INFO, and DEBUG, and the default in current Scrapy releases remains DEBUG.

-- Run the spider to confirm the updated log level.
+- Run the spider from the project directory and confirm the startup log shows the expected setting.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.